 Sun Country’s IPO and Apollo’s Exit

 On March 17, 2021, Sun Country went public on the NASDAQ under the ticker symbol SNCY.
-The IPO priced at $24 per share, raising approximately $218 million.
-Shares jumped over 50% on their first day of trading, signaling strong investor confidence in the airline’s business model.
+The IPO priced at $24 per share, raising about $218 million.
+Shares jumped more than 50% on their first day of trading, a strong sign of investor confidence in the airline’s business model.

 After the IPO, Apollo gradually reduced its stake through a series of secondary offerings.
 By February 2025, Apollo had sold its remaining shares, fully exiting its investment in Sun Country.
-The firm’s roughly seven-year ownership period saw Sun Country transform from a regional charter-focused carrier into a publicly traded ultra-low-cost airline with a diversified business that included passenger service and cargo operations for Amazon Air.
+The firm’s roughly seven-year ownership period saw Sun Country transform from a regional charter-focused carrier into a publicly traded ultra-low-cost airline with a diversified business covering both passenger service and cargo operations for Amazon Air.

-Changes and Developments at Sun Country Airlines under Apollo Global Management
+Changes and Developments at Sun Country Airlines Under Apollo’s Ownership

 During Apollo’s ownership, Sun Country went through a major overhaul.
 One of the biggest changes was the expansion of the route network.
 Apollo and the management team identified underserved markets and added new destinations that matched where travelers actually wanted to go.

 Apollo also invested in upgrading Sun Country’s fleet and technology.
 Aircraft interiors were modernized for better passenger comfort, and new booking systems helped streamline day-to-day operations.
 In 2019, Sun Country signed a deal to operate cargo flights for Amazon Air, adding a new revenue stream that proved especially valuable during the COVID-19 pandemic.
-By mid-2024, the cargo fleet had grown to 12 aircraft operating under the Amazon Air contract.
+The cargo fleet has since grown to about 12 aircraft operating under that contract.

-Impact of Apollo Global Management Ownership on Sun Country Airlines’ Operations
+Impact of Apollo’s Ownership on Sun Country Airlines’ Operations

 Apollo’s ownership had a major effect on how Sun Country operated day to day.